alexch/codelikethis/public/lessons/javascript/input_and_output.md

 </div>
 </details>

-# CONGRATULATIONS!

-> You just wrote a program!

-You are now officially a coder.
-HIGH FIVE!

 # Lab: Name Length

 * Change `name.js` so it also prints the number of characters in the user's name.